-After all other exclusions, disregards and deductions have been applied, 50% of the remaining income is compared to the total monthly shelter and utility costs.
-If the shelter/utility costs exceed 50% of the remaining income, the amount in excess of 50% is deducted.
+After all other exclusions, disregards and deductions have been applied, 50% of the remaining income is compared to the total monthly shelter costs and the appropriate Standard Utility Allowance (SUA).
+If the shelter costs/SUA exceed 50% of the remaining income, the amount in excess of 50% is deducted.
 The deduction cannot exceed the shelter/utility cap found in Appendix B.

-EXCEPTION: The cap on the shelter/utility deduction does not apply when the Food Stamp AG includes an individual who is elderly or disabled, as defined in Section 12.15,B.
+EXCEPTION: The cap on the shelter/utility deduction does not apply when the SNAP AG includes an individual who is elderly or disabled, as defined in Section 12.15,B.

-The expense must be allowed only if the AG is obligated to pay, and the cost is paid with the resources of the AG.
-The deduction applies whether the expense is paid from excluded or non-excluded resources.
+The expense must be allowed only if the AG is obligated to pay with the resources of the AG.
+The deduction applies whether the expense is obligated from excluded or non-excluded resources.
 There is no time period for deciding when a AG is no longer allowed a deduction for the bill.
 The AG is no longer allowed the deduction when the expense is no longer billed or is no longer due.
+An expense does not have to be paid to be a deduction.